Land Development Professionals Explore Regulatory Challenges

 So as the Environmental Business Unit here at Snyder, how can we support your clients and projects?

 Early on, understanding and allowing us to establish the scope of services that we’re able to present.
 With the estimated fee on what it would be to accomplish these tasks.
 Then once we are received the notice to proceed, getting out there and just getting the work done and helping the client understand that there are certain times of the years you can’t do wetland delineation and there’s a specific schedule this required and a list of requirements to accomplish your tasks.

 Jeff Walters (7:28)

 Yeah.
 Sometimes we forget that these developers are getting permissions from cities or counties and the cities and counties have a schedule to abide by as well.
-If we’re not getting in there early and often to complete these environmental documentations and field visits, we hinder the scheduling process with the developers.
-So if they miss a submittal for a city that knocks them back a couple of weeks, and a couple of weeks, and a couple of weeks, and pretty soon they’re looking at us going… what’s going on?
-But if we can, like you said, get in early in early and often and it’s important and helps.
-We still have those 11th hour fire drills, every once in awhile, and we do everything we can to accommodate the developer to make sure that prior to them moving dirt and pushing down trees that they have the required environmental documentation that’s needed to get their project approved.
+If we’re not getting in there early and often to complete these environmental documentation and field visits, we hinder the scheduling process with the developers.
+So if they miss a submittal for a city that knocks them back a couple of weeks, and a couple of weeks, and a couple of weeks, and pretty soon they’re looking at us going, what’s going on?
+But if we can, as you said, get in early and often, and it’s important and helps.
+We still have those11th-hour fire drills every once in a while, and we do everything we can to accommodate the developer to make sure that prior to them moving dirt and pushing down trees that they have the required environmental documentation that’s needed to get their project approved.

 Jeff Walters (8:28)